acmpesuecc/EasyLinks/README.md

 ## Description
  A fast link redirecting service/shortening service.
  This project has complete intention to be hosted and serve millions of people.
- With millions of link mappings comes a problem , THE SEARCH IS SLOW .
+ With millions of link mappings comes a problem, THE SEARCH IS SLOW .

  ## Introducing...
  Redis!